momoLearnsToRock/ICA-todo/README.md

 ### TodoService

 There is a build server that Momo can describe in further detail when he's back from vacation.
-The build server builds to a dev instance with the address TBD.
+The build server builds to a dev instance with the address https://ic-todo.azurewebsites.net/.

 Once stable, by doing <insert description  here>, you deploy to the integration server which is used by the frontend project.
-Its adress is TBD.
+Its adress is https://ica-todo-backend-prod.azurewebsites.net/.
+So to test fetching all todos, you can try: https://ica-todo-backend-prod.azurewebsites.net/todos

 ### UserService